 Now, let us open the image in Lightroom and do the necessary retouch.

-Before going into the Lightroom export settings for Instagram, let us crop the image to the best Instagram aspect ratio of 4:5 in Portrait orientation.
+Before going into the Lightroom export settings for Instagram, let us crop the image to the best Instagram aspect ratio of 4:5 in portrait orientation.

 I have captured this image of Black and Orange Flycatcher in landscape orientation with an aspect ratio of 2:3.
-So, I will crop it into 4:5 aspect ratio in portrait fashion and eliminate the negative space on the left side of the image.
+So, I will crop it into a 4:5 aspect ratio in portrait fashion and eliminate the negative space on the left side of the image.

-You can also do a 4:5 crop in Landscape orientation if you find it challenging to recompose the image vertically.
+You can also do a 4:5 crop in landscape orientation if you find it challenging to recompose the image vertically.